yowainwright/pastoralist/README.md

 [socket-badge]: https://socket.dev/api/badge/npm/package/pastoralist
 [socket-package]: https://socket.dev/npm/package/pastoralist

-Pastoralist tracks project package manager [overrides](https://docs.npmjs.com/cli/v11/configuring-npm/package-json#overrides).
+Pastoralist tracks your dependency [overrides](https://docs.npmjs.com/cli/v11/configuring-npm/package-json#overrides): why they’re there, which packages need them, and when you can remove them.

 Overrides often start as real fixes: a CVE patch, a compatibility pin, a fork, or a temporary transitive dependency workaround.

-Months later, overrides can remain in `package.json`, and no one knows why—until now.
+Months later, you might not remember why you added it.
+Was it a security fix?
+A transitive bug?
+Which packages still need it?
+Can you remove it?
+The override sets the version, and with Pastoralist, you have an appendix that keeps the context.

 <table width="100%">
 <thead>